isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-information-for-next-of-kin-estate-monies.md

 * Deceased's money in banks or other financial institutions in Singapore;
 * Deceased's shares which are listed on the Singapore Exchange;
 * Deceased's fully paid-up vehicles, apart from commercial vehicles like taxis (we will only transfer the vehicles);
-* salary the Deceased was owed but not yet paid;
+* Salary the Deceased was owed but not yet paid;
 * Deceased's items in a safe-deposit box;
 * Deceased's money paid as government compensation; and
 * Deceased's money from the Workfare Income Supplement Scheme.<br>